Understanding DNS and How to Revert to Standard DNS Providers

 Windows

-8. Press Win+r and enter ipconfig /flushdns then press Ok to Confirm, this will clear IPs and domains resolved using your old DNS provider.
+then press OK to Confirm, this will clear IPs and domains resolved using your old DNS provider.

 MacOS